 Despite an illegal blockade, our country has shown it's capable of looking after itself and if there's one thing Qatar won't do is back down in the face of adversity.
-It's been just over six months since the blockade imposed by Saudi Arabia, the UAE, Bahrain and Egypt began against Qatar.
+It's been just one year since the blockade imposed by Saudi Arabia, the UAE, Bahrain and Egypt began against Qatar.
 However, the move has spectacularly backfired as the people of Qatar have emerged stronger and united; new trade routes have opened up, there's no shortage of essentials, and the economy remains strong thanks to the leadership of HH the Emir, Sheikh Tamim bin Hamad Al Thani.

 Within a mere 48 hours of the blockade, Hamad Port was officially opened, other key projects launched, and Qatar Airways developed alternate routes to fly to destinations.
 Food production rose, entrepreneurship came to the fore, and tourism showed growth.
 Most importantly, there was no effect on Liquefied Natural Gas (LNG) exports.
 In fact, more contracts have been signed for gas supplies, and infrastructure work for the 2022 FIFA World Cup continues without delays.